luiscoco/Azure_SDK_for_dotNET_Luxoft_presentation/README.md

-# Azure SDK presentation and samples
+# Azure SDK for .NET presentation and samples

 See this github repo: https://github.com/luiscoco/Azure_SDK_Luxoft_presentation